What Every BODY Is Saying by Joe Navarro is an excellent book on body language.

 Confidence: People who tell the truth tend to be more convinced.
 For example, palms up display a suspicious “please believe me” attitude

-My note: most “spotting a liar mechanisms” are based on the fact that someone is lying, often is not too experienced in it, and thus need to put a lot of mental load on the lie which raises tension and lets the nonverbal go awry.
+That will raise tension and lets the nonverbal go awry.
 So you wanna know the biggest secret to a perfect lie?
 Don’t lie.
 And if you need to, believe in your lie.
-It’s no a lie if you believe it 😉
+It’s not a lie if you believe it 😉

 More pictures would have been nice.
 Some interactive links to some video would have made it am even more wow book.
 But for a non-interactive video, little to criticize, it’s just great.